flux-framework/flux-core/doc/python/job_submission.rst

 all futures fulfill in the background, and there is no need for user code to enter the Flux event loop, while the event-loop-based interface requires the user to call into the Flux event loop in order for futures to fulfill and for callbacks to trigger.
+For the third interface (using asyncio) we are still using Flux' implementation of futures, but we create some of the backend watchers (e.g., a file descriptor, timer, or signal watcher) within the context of a customized asyncio event loop.
+This means that we are able to have Flux run alongside a more traditional (and native) Python asyncronous interface.

 Our general recommendation is that you use the ``FluxExecutor`` interface unless you are familiar with event-loop based programming.